Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 <span class="caption">Buggy SnAkE for the Js13kGames</span>
 </div>
 After 4 years of slacking off I finally had time, energy and idea to do [another][swift] game for the [Js13kGames][Js13kGames] contest.
 With help from [Bartek][bartaz] we created a glitched version of the classic Snake game.
-In this article I want to talk about the most interesting programming challenges and ideas we came of during development of the [buggy SnAkE game][buggySnake].
+In this article I want to show you(??) the most interesting programming challenges and ideas we came of during development of the [buggy SnAkE game][buggySnake].

 <!--more-->

 This year's theme of the [Js13kGames][Js13kGames] competition is `Glitch`.
 We had an idea to create a well known classic game and add some glitches to it.
 We choose Snake because it is one of the easiest game to do in canvas.
 And also because I loved the Snake 2 game originally released on Nokia 3310 phone.
 I used to spend lot's of time mastering it when I was younger, mostly while commuting to school.
 It was also important to do something that people know and recognise.
 I am aware (also from my own experience) that sometimes people are too lazy to read rules of a new game.
 It is not very practical to do complicated entry for contests like [Js13kGames][Js13kGames], where people want to play and test as many different games as possible.

 I think that there is no need to explain the rules of classic Snake in much details.
 Simply as that: player has to control the snake and collect food in order to get more points.
 Our SnAkE version has three additional features though: **glitched graphic**, the **TRON mode** and the **ability to go through walls**.
-The glitched graphic feature's purpose is only to make game little harder.
-The amount of glitches increases during the play

-I will describe later on in more details how those glitches were implemented. ??
+We wanted the game to have a retro graphic style, the more similar to the classic Nokia Snake the best.
+We ended up showing (???) the snake just as a line as it was in the old Nokia's 3210 'Snake 1' game.
+The graphical inspiration for bugs was obviously my favourite Nokia's 3310 'Snake 2' version.
+Because of the limited *4 x 8* cells' sizes we were forced to alter a little those original bugs.
+Hopefully they still remind you the original ones!

 ### How to program the standard Snake game?